sjoconnor/fitocracy-api/README.md

 fitocracy-api
 =============

+# Disclaimer

+This is an unofficial API to help you get your lifting data from Fitocracy.
+I am in no way affiliated with Fitocracy, and do not represent them.

 # Setup

 You should be able to simply clone the project, perform a `bundle install` and then start your Sinatra server with `be ruby -rubygems login_api.rb`.